bahrmichael/bahrmichael.github.io/_posts/2021-05-06-serverless-click-tracker.md

 description: "This article shows you how to track clicks on your website with serverless technology."
 ---

 What if I told you that you don't need any analytics tracker, cookies (or biscuits if you're British) or JS libraries at all to understand how visitors of your website move around?
-And you can do this serverless, so barely pay a penny.
+And you can do this serverless, so you only pay for what you use.

 With the `ping` attribute of the HTML element `<a>` you can **enable hyperlink auditing** for any link on your website.
 This means that you can connect any link on your website with a self-made analytics service that you fully control.
 This does not apply to links from other websites to yours though.